JinalPatel17/Webpage_Portfolio/README.md

-## This is color palette generated from [Paletton](http://paletton.com/#uid=21w0u0kuiiUvNtru4nlwudexs7O) by Paletton © 2002-2014
+### This is color palette generated from [Paletton](http://paletton.com/#uid=21w0u0kuiiUvNtru4nlwudexs7O) by Paletton © 2002-2014

 ## 4) Usage
  This project is intended for viewing and contributing purposes only.

- >Unauthorized use of the content for personal or commercial purposes is prohibited.
+ ## - Unauthorized use of the content for personal or commercial purposes is prohibited.

- Contributors are welcome to enhance the project, but they may not use the content for their own personal use.
+ ## - Contributors are welcome to enhance the project, but they may not use the content for their own personal use.

- >For more details, please see the license of this project.
+ ### For more details, please see the license of this project.

 ## 5) Contributing
 Contributions are welcome!
 Please follow these steps to contribute: